ST10443192/MoolaSphereApp/README.md

 Goal & Debt Tracking with Visual Progress: Desirable for motivation through visualization of progress which is suitable for South African users.

+Technologies Used
+Programming Language: Java /  Kotlin
+Database: SQLite (Local Database)
+Design Tools: Canva, MockUPhone
+Android Studio
+Installation
+Download or clone the project files
+Open the project in your development environment
+Run the application

+Usage
+•	Create an account and log in
+•	Set your monthly budget and categories
+•	Add and track expenses
+•	View reports, graphs, and progress dashboards
-Requirements of the app:
+•	Monitor and manage shared debts if applicable Requirements of the app:
 •	User Authentication
 The user must be able to register and log in to the app using a username and password.
 This will provide essential security by verifying identities and protect sensitive data from unauthorized access.